What is astigmatism?

 While corneal astigmatism is the most common form of this disorder, there are other potential causes of astigmatism.
-For instance, some people suffer astigmatic symptoms due to an abnormal lens size (aka lenticular astigmatism).
+For instance, some people suffer astigmatic symptoms due to an abnormal lens size which is referred to as lenticular astigmatism.

 Astigmatism may be annoying, but it’s generally not considered a major threat to a patient’s vision.
 As long as you put one of the strategies listed below into practice, you shouldn’t have serious issues handling astigmatism symptoms.

-A standard comprehensive eye exam is going to be enough to detect astigmatism.
+A standard comprehensive eye exam is enough to detect astigmatism.
 The eye exam will consist of several different tests, each designed to measure a different aspect of vision and eye health.
 The primary tests performed during the exam are:

 Are All Astigmatism Patients Nearsighted?

-Another important feature about astigmatism is that it’s often related to other common eye conditions like myopia and hyperopia.
-Indeed, most patients first discover they have astigmatism after visiting their doctor for nearsightedness or farsightedness.
+Astigmatism is often related to other common eye conditions like myopia and hyperopia.
+Most patients first discover they have astigmatism after visiting the Optometrist for nearsightedness or farsightedness.

 Because astigmatism is so closely linked with other visual disorders, it’s often recommended eye care patients get their corneal sizes checked just to be on the safe side.
 This is especially true if patients are experiencing significant visual difficulties even with proper eyewear.

-Although there is a close correlation between astigmatism and other vision issues, that doesn’t mean one necessarily causes the other.
-Indeed, there are plenty of people who don’t suffer myopia or hyperopia and still have astigmatism.
+Although there is a close correlation between astigmatism and other vision issues, that doesn’t mean one necessarily causes the other, there are plenty of people who don’t suffer myopia or hyperopia and still have astigmatism.

 There are, however, a few more serious eye care conditions that mimic astigmatism.
 Here are two severe eye conditions some patients mistakenly believe are astigmatism.